argymeg/MetaboCraft/README.md

 #### Requirements:

 * A recent computer with at least 2 GB of RAM
-* A *nix OS (tested on macOS and Linux)**
+* A *nix OS (tested on macOS and Linux)
 * Outbound HTTP access on port 8080
 * Java (version 8 **strongly** recommended)
 * R
 * GNU Screen
 * curl

-There are no concrete CPU or storage space requirements, however a fast CPU can have a significant effect on performance.
+There are no concrete CPU or storage space requirements, although a fast CPU can have a significant effect on performance.
 The base installation takes up around 50 MB of disk space, however the Minecraft world files can increase in size rapidly with usage - do plan accordingly.

 Four shell scripts are provided with the server:
 * An installer script (*install.sh*)